edeleu/iqhe-simulation/README.md

 Convergence: Contains scripts for analyzing the boundary-space resolution required for converged Chern numbers.

-Experimental: Various experimental scripts not necessarily in working-order.
+Experimental: Various experimental scripts not necessarily in working-order!